UpsilonDiesBackwards/UpsilonDiesBackwards/README.md

 - 📚 I am a novice programmer, who doesn't really know what they are doing 100% of 90% of the time.

-- 🔧 I’m currently working on various Discord Bots in GOLang
+- 🔧 I’m currently working on various Discord Bots in GO

 - 🎮 I am also working on a 2D RPG in Unity